-** UPDATE, AUGUST 2014: This is the most-read page on my web site, by miles.
+** This is easily the most-read page on my web site, accidentally.
 It seems a lot of people arrive here after typing “debbie gibson nude” or words to that effect in their search engines.
 Well, since you are here, I have a new rock ‘n’ roll memoir to promote: Strange Days: The Adventures of a Grumpy Rock ‘n’ Roll Journalist in Los Angeles, is available here.
 For more info, go to strangedaysbook.com **

 It was a quiet time, and Debbie had a new album to promote, Body Mind Soul.
 I don’t think it did much business, but I heard that her Atlantic Records label boss Ahmet Ertegun was a big fan of it.

 At the time, Gibson was a squeaky-clean, 22-year-old ’80s teen idol living at home with her mother.
 She’s a smart lady, and it was a no-brainer that she would turn down Playboy when the magazine came calling.
 But she had a change of heart in time for the magazine’s March 2005 issue (three and a half years after the photo above was taken).
 Scroll to the bottom for a tasteful, SFW shot.